phoenixframework/phoenix_guides/B_adding_pages.md

 ```
 We'll save a discussion of `use Phoenix.Controller` and `plug :action` for the Controller Guide.
 For now, let's focus on the `index/2` action.

 All controller actions take two arguments.
 The first is `conn`, a struct which holds a ton of data about the request.
 The second is `params`, which are the request parameters.
-Here, we are not using `params` and avoiding compiler warnings by adding the leading '_'.
+Since we are not using the second parameter in this example, we name it `_params`; by prefixing it with '_' we avoid compiler warnings.

 The core of this action is `render conn, "index.html"`.
 This tells Phoenix to find a template called `index.html.eex` and render it.
 Phoenix will look for the template in a directory named after our controller, so `web/templates/hello`.